marabesi/marabesi.com/_posts/2021-01-06-aws-cloud-practitioner-notes-networking.md

 ```

 **AWS Direct connect** {% cite aws_direct_connect --file 2021-01-06-aws-cloud-practitioner-notes-networking %}
-provides a direct connection from private data center to AWS.
+provides a direct connection from private data center, offices, or other locations to AWS.

 ```shell
                                            ____________________________________________